-\textbf{Escaping Local Optima in Preference Landscapes} Figure \ref{fig:qpa_failure} illustrates a failure case for single-agent methods and how PB² overcomes it.
-After identical initial feedback (4 queries), both algorithms learn similar reward models favoring an upper-left region.
-After 20 feedback instances, QPA remains trapped in this suboptimal region due to its exploitative behavior, while PB² successfully discovers a path to the high-reward region through its diverse population.
-The discriminator encourages different agents to explore distinct regions while maintaining performance, allowing discovery of paths that eventually lead to optimal areas.
-This demonstrates a key advantage of population-based methods: when facing potentially suboptimal initial queries, PB² can escape local optima through diversity, while single-agent approaches often remain trapped.
-The complete progression of trajectories with increasing feedback iterations is provided in appendix, showing the step-by-step evolution of each method's exploration patterns.
+\textbf{Escaping Local Optima in Preference Landscapes} Fig.\ref{fig:qpa_failure} illustrates a failure case for single-agent methods.
+Starting from the same initial feedback (4 queries), after 20 feedback instances QPA remains trapped in a suboptimal region while PB² discovers a path to the high-reward region through its diverse population.
+This shows how population-based methods can escape local optima that trap single-agent approaches.
+The complete trajectory progression is in the appendix.

-\textbf{Preference Exploration Improves Feedback Efficiency} Table \ref{tab:nav2d_feedback} presents performance with varying amounts of feedback in navigation tasks.
-In 2D Navigation, PB² achieves significantly better performance than QPA with limited feedback (N=4 to N=8), with improvements of up to 50\% at some feedback levels.
-As feedback increases to N=10, the gap narrows, suggesting that with sufficient feedback, the exploration advantage becomes less critical.
+\textbf{Preference Exploration Improves Feedback Efficiency} Table \ref{tab:nav2d_feedback} reports performance at varying feedback amounts.
+PB² outperforms QPA by up to 50\% in 2D Navigation with limited feedback (N=4 to N=8, narrowing at N=10), and by 20-30\% at most PointMaze budgets (N=12 to N=20).
+Population diversity thus enables more efficient exploration when feedback is scarce, which matters when minimizing human interaction.

-In the more complex PointMaze environment, PB² consistently outperforms QPA at most feedback levels (N=12, N=16, N=20), with advantages of 20-30\% in some cases.
-Overall, these results confirm that maintaining a diverse population enables more efficient exploration of complex preference landscapes when feedback is scarce, a crucial advantage in applications where minimizing human interaction is essential.
-Note that the N=2 for 2D Navigation and N=4 for PointMaze represents performance after initial unsupervised exploration and random query selection, before the distinguishing characteristics of each algorithm have meaningful impact on the learning process.